-How can I tell if a CD or DVD is fake?
+How to tell if a CD or DVD is fake

-When buying software online, in an auction, or at a flea market it's important to know if you're purchasing a legitimate copy of the program or game.
-There are several reasons of why you shouldn't purchase pirated or otherwise illegally made programs.
+When buying software online, it's important to know if you're purchasing a legitimate copy of the program or game.
 Below are some steps that can be taken to help identify fake CDs and DVDs.

 Look at the bottom of the disc

 One of the most common and easiest ways is to look at the bottom of the disc.
-Recordable discs like those shown in the below picture will often have a green, purple, or other color of tint to them unlike the traditional CD and DVD.
+Recordable discs have a green, purple, or color of tint to them, unlike the traditional CD and DVD.
 When CDs and DVDs are made in the factor the data contained on them is stamped onto the disc and not burned.

 Look at the label

 Another easy method of identifying a fake CD from the real thing is to look at the label of the disc.
-If the disc label is hand written with a marker or looks as if the label was printed off an ink jet printer, it's obviously a fake CD or DVD.
-Unfortunately many individuals are becoming more sophisticated and are now capable of matching labels that are identical to the real label.
-This has caused companies such as Microsoft to create more sophisticated and harder to duplicate CDs and DVDs.
+If the disc label is handwritten with a marker or printed from an inkjet printer, it's a fake CD or DVD.
+Unfortunately, many individuals are becoming more sophisticated and are now capable of matching labels that are identical to the real label.
+To help prevent easy duplication companies such as Microsoft have created more sophisticated CD and DVD labels.
 Below is a picture of one of these discs, which as you can see has a hologram type border.
-All of the Microsoft discs today have a look similar to this.
+All the Microsoft discs today looks similar to the example below.

 Some try duplicating this look by photo copying this label onto a sticker and use it as a label on the disc.
-Of course when rotating the disc in your hand it's easy to identify this is not a hologram.
-Others may use a holographic sticker making it look legitimate, however, these too can be identified if you look at the edge of the disc and it appears that holographic sticker can be peeled away from the disc.
+Of course, when rotating the disc in your hand, you can see that this is not a hologram.
+Others may use a holographic sticker to make it appear legitimate.
+However, these too can be identified when looking at the edge of the disc to see if it can be peeled away.

-Actual examples of pirated software seized by Microsoft can also be seen on their howtotell page.
+Actual examples of pirated software seized by Microsoft can also be seen on their Microsoft how to tell page.

 What the CD or DVD case looks like